Upstatement/stream-manager/spec.md

 #### 2.3 Feed Manager

 - **Feeds** are collections of posts that are automatically populated using user-defined criteria, and are then displayed using a template.
 For example, a news site may have a feed containing the latest posts.

+- A **stub** is the visual representation of a post that can be moved and arranged within the Feed Manager interface.

 - A **stickied post** (working title) is a post that will permanently be displayed in a particular position in a feed.